 This type of monitoring is used for early detection of ischemia and serious arrhythmias.
 Monitoring can be automated (dedicated electronic monitoring units are available) or done clinically using serial ECGs.
 Applications include emergency department monitoring of patients with crescendo angina, evaluation after percutaneous intervention, intraoperative monitoring, and postoperative care.

 QT dispersion (the difference between the longest and shortest QT intervals on a 12-lead ECG) has been proposed as a measure of myocardial repolarization heterogeneity.
 Increased dispersion (≥ 100 ms) suggests electrically heterogeneous myocardium caused by ischemia or fibrosis, with increased risk of reentrant arrhythmias and sudden death.
 QT dispersion predicts mortality risk but is not widely measured because measurement error is common, values in patients with and without disease overlap substantially, there is no reference standard, and other validated risk predictors are available.

 This measurement reflects the balance between sympathetic and parasympathetic (vagal) input to the heart.
 Decreased variability suggests decreased vagal input and increased sympathetic input, which predict increased risk of arrhythmias and mortality.
 The most common measure of variability is the mean of the standard deviations of all normal R-R intervals in a 24-h ECG recording.

-Holter monitoring is continuous monitoring and recording of the ECG, BP, or both for 24 or 48 h.
+Holter monitoring is continuous monitoring and recording of the ECG for 24 or 48 h.
 It is useful for evaluating intermittent arrhythmias and, secondarily, for detecting hypertension.
 The Holter monitor is portable, enabling patients to participate in normal daily activities; it may also be used for sedentary hospitalized patients if automated monitoring is unavailable.
 Patients are asked to record symptoms and activities so that they may be correlated with events on the monitor.
 The Holter monitor does not automatically analyze the ECG data; a physician does so at a later date.